modelscope/modelscope-studio/.wiki/en/API Reference/API Reference.md

 - Version Incompatibility
   - Symptom: Runtime errors or functional anomalies
-  - Diagnosis: Confirm the Gradio version is within the 6.0 ≤ v ≤ 6.8.0 range
+  - Diagnosis: Confirm the Gradio version is within the >= 6.28.0 range
 - Component Not Taking Effect
   - Symptom: Frontend component not displaying or unresponsive
   - Diagnosis: Check that the component is correctly imported; confirm that the build artifacts have been generated; verify props being passed